gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows.md

   ["mingw-w64-x86_64-pkgconf"] {os = "win32" & os-distribution = "msys2"}
 ```

-From this we can learn that when using Msys2 to install depexts, the
+From this we can learn that when using Msys2 to install `depexts`, the
 `os-distribution` variable evaluates to "msys2" instead of "cygwin".
 Also on
 Msys2 Opam will install the system package `mingw-w64-x86_64-pkgconf` to
 install `pkg-config`/`pkgconf`.
 This suggests that the correct `depext` entry